Board and governance

 The Board is responsible for the overall management and organisation of the Group.
 At the highest level, the Board sets standards, policies and strategic aims; ensures the Group has the resources in place to meet its objectives; and monitors and reviews material strategic issues, financial performance and risk management.
 Given the highly specialized nature of the Sopheon business, the Board requires a diverse range of skills and knowledge covering the international software industry, sales and marketing, services delivery, and international finance including M&A and other corporate activities.
 We believe that having maturity and experience is vital, but so is having a strong entrepreneurial perspective.

 The Board biographies given above demonstrate that our team collectively has these skills and characteristics, as well as the calibre needed to bring the right level of independent judgment to the Board.
-With particular reference to the NEDs, we note that one NED is a financial specialist and the other is an industry specialist, and both have had prior experience of working in a public company environment.
-Furthermore, one is US based and the other EU based, reflecting the geographical footprint of the Group.
-It is recognized that the Chairman being a major shareholder, risks individual dominance of the Board; however, the Board’s view is that the presence of strong independent NEDs mitigates this risk.
+With particular reference to the NEDs, we note that one NED is a financial specialist and the others are industry specialists, and all have had prior experience of working in a public company environment.
+Furthermore, one is US based and two EU based, reflecting the geographical footprint of the Group and its ownership structure.
+It is recognized that one of the NED’s is a major shareholder, and therefore risks individual dominance of the Board; however, the Board’s view is that the presence of strong independent NEDs mitigates this risk.

 The Board recognises that while its membership does incorporate some ethnic diversity, all its members are male.
 Given the size of the business, expansion of the Board to appoint additional Directors purely for reasons of additional diversity is not considered to be in shareholders’ best interests.
 However, in its future appointments the Board will seek to appoint candidates who further address this matter.
 The Board also notes that several members of the Group’s management team are female.